node-saml/passport-saml/README.md

 See [Releases](https://github.com/bergie/passport-saml/releases) to find the changes that go into each release.

 ## FAQ

-### What if I have multiple SAML providers that my users may be connecting to?

-A single instance of passport-saml will only authenticate users against a single identity provider.
-If you have a use case where different logins need to be routed to different identity providers, you can create multiple instances of passport-saml, and either dispatch to them with your own routing code, or use a library like https://www.npmjs.org/package/passports.

 ### Is there an example I can look at?